tiferrei/PEDASI/docs/source/guide_provider.rst

 Adding a Data Source
 ^^^^^^^^^^^^^^^^^^^^

-Before adding a new data source, first check if the license type for that data source already exists.
-Select *Licences* from the navigation bar to display all current licenses, and if the licence you need to use isn't already in the list, you'll need to add it as a new licence type.
+Before adding a new data source, first check if the licence type for that data source already exists.
+Select *Licences* from the navigation bar to display all current licences, and if the licence you need to use isn't already in the list, you'll need to add it as a new licence type.
 See *Adding a New Data Source Licence* below.

 To add a new data source: